 Marine Rail Park

 Stop here before or after driving across the famed Confederation Bridge for some awesome photo opps.
-The 8-mile long bridge is the longest in the world that crosses over ice-covered water.
+The 8-mile-long bridge is the longest in the world that crosses over ice-covered water.
 With its curved shape, it makes for a great photo subject!

-Best Camping Spots in Prince Edward Island
+Best RV Camping Spots in Prince Edward Island

 Red Point Campground: Very close to beach access, amazing sunset views and close to some great attractions – wineries, distilleries, lighthouses and parks.